-- a) No Impact.
-The historical significance of the project has been reviewed pursuant to the findings of Public Resources Code Section 5024.1, Title 14 CCR, Section 4852) which are as follow. - A. Associated with events that have made a significant contribution to the broad patterns of

-California History and cultural heritage.
+A. Associated with events that have made a significant contribution to the broad patterns of California History and cultural heritage.

 There are no building permits on file related to the original year the garage was constructed.
 Therefore, the exact date of construction for the garage could not be determined, but the garage is indeed over fifty (50) years of age.
-Historic aerial images show what appears to be the placement of the garage in the 1938 aerial photograph.
+Historic aerial images show what appears to be the placement of the garage in the 1938 aerial photograph and Sanborn maps from 1915 also show the building footprint of the detached garage.
 A search of local newspapers and permits did not associate this property with events that have made a significant contribution to the broad pattern of California History and cultural heritage given that the structure was utilized as a garage.